FelipeEnne/Private_Events/README.md

 <a href="https://www.tutorialspoint.com/ruby-on-rails/rails-installation"> Installation Instructions</a>

 <!-- INSTALATION -->
-## Instalation of This App
+## Installation of this App

-Once you have installed the requiered packages shown on the [Required Installations](#required-installations), proceed with the following steps
+Once you have installed the required packages shown on the [Required Installations](#required-installations), proceed with the following steps

 Clone the Repository,